chelseanelson/final-project-2-chelseanelson/README.md

 # Final Project Repository

 Welcome to my final project repository!
-This project focuses on addressing the prediction problem of
+This project is dedicated to addressing the prediction problem of diabetes diagnoses using a comprehensive dataset of general health inquiries.
+Through rigorous analysis and model development, we have identified key insights, tackled class imbalances, and culminated in selecting the boosted tree model as our top performer, achieving an impressive accuracy rate of 75%.
+Thus delving into the intricacies of predictive modeling in healthcare, striving to contribute valuable insights to the field.

 ## Project Structure